‘Aunque la mona se vista de seda, mona se queda.’

 Designers vs executors.

-We all see how the textile world (that leads to the fashion world) might have changed in the shape but not in the pattern.
+We all see how the textile world (and hence the fashion world) might have changed in shape but not in the pattern.

-Why is it commonly accepted that women are supposed to be in charge of the design, the patterns and the sewing in domestic contexts (at the service of the family and the men) but when it comes to the fashion world and the money and the prestige, mostly men are the commanders-in-chief and the ones that get the credit?
+Why is it commonly accepted that women are supposed to be in charge of the design, the patterns and the sewing in domestic contexts – at the service of the family and the men – but when it comes to the fashion world, the money and the prestige, men are the ones that get the credit?

 There are now even more renowned female textile creatives, but still the imbalance is outrageous.
 We sometimes forget how damaging some patterns are in the name of tradition.
 We also sometimes forget all of the work that the unknown women and immigrants did for us, the people who worked in the factories, who fought for our rights.
 To all of you, we salute you.